Ovnuniarchos/synth-et-quatre/help/fx.markdown

 Save for `40xx`, only the last command (in channel order) will be used, and any further delay/repeat will be relative to the end of it.

-Delays are executed before jumps.
+Delays are executed before jumps and tempo changes.

 ## 40xx